willhackett/mcek/index.md

 - **PKI**: Public Key Infrastructure.
 - **CA**: Certificate Authority.
 - **Base64**: A method of encoding binary data as ASCII text.
+- **Publisher**: A certificate publisher endpoint provided for the mail domain

 ### 3. Overview